 Earth Day is on April 22nd.
 The environment is celebrated in Vancouver that week and later in April with the Party for the Planet and other events.

 Other Earth Day activities include special events in Stanley Park, Everett Crowley Park, North Vancouver, Coquitlam, Langley, Maple Ridge, Chilliwack and elsewhere.
 Some of the events involve gardening and other cleanup activities.
-Other events are educational.
-Sometimes, one or two might also take the form of an environment-related protest.
+Other are educational.
+Sometimes, one or two events might also take the form of an environment-related protest.

 This article includes information about the following events: